-If your teen isn’t ready for a part-time job, there are great ways for him to make money.
+If your teen isn’t ready for a part-time job, there are great ways for teens to make money.
 It might be mowing lawns or running errands.
 Either way, he can earn the money he needs for play money or even college by doing simple tasks.
 Let’s take a closer look at ways for teens to make money.

 Ways for Teens to Make Money